 Follow the Money and Consider Cost

-Just like undergrad debt, grad school debt can impact your future career path.
-And if you finished undergrad without debt, you may be unsure what you’re taking on.
-Grad students currently shoulder a significant portion of student debt—while they make up only 15% of all borrowers, they account for nearly 40% of federal loans issued each year.
+When deciding where to apply to grad school, it can be a good idea to consider the quality and reputation of each program, as well as the potential cost.
+Even if you didn’t take out loans for your undergrad education, you may need to for your graduate-level studies.
+Indeed, according to the Education Data Initiative, grad students currently shoulder a significant portion of student debt — a full 46% of federal loans issued each year.
 Federal loans can reach the six figures, and many graduates of grad programs may not have earning power to pay back these loans comfortably until years or even decades after their degree is conferred.

 If you’re in the early stages of considering going to grad school, here are a few questions and actions that may help you navigate the choices available to you: